 2 to 30 November: 1.30pm - 4pm

-What looks like a magical little grotto is in reality a wide-ramified cave system, from which about 14 kilometers are explored today.
+What looks like a magical little grotto is in reality a widely ramified cave system, of which about 14 kilometers are explored today.
 On a kilometer-lit path you can easily visit the cave and marvel.
 The tour leads through huge stalactite formations, wide halls and canyons.

 Below the caves is part of the Way of St. James.

 open daily from March 19th to October 30th (9.30am to 5pm)

 guided tours every 30 to 45 minutes, duration: 75 minutes

 Unique, huge and always magical - this is the largest ice cave on earth!
 The giant ice world stretches over the first kilometer of a more than 40 kilometer-long cave labyrinth, which was created about 100 million years ago.
 A chimney effect in the cave causes an exchange of cold and warm air, with the result that the ice grows in spring and melts again in summer.
 Overall, the ice grows a little every year.